 That puts a general ban on abortion directly in the hands of voters.
 Approval could pave the way for Pennsylvania to be among the most restrictive states in the country; a denial could signal that voters might also be open to an opposite amendment, formally legalizing abortion, at least in some circumstances.

 How does that compare to other states?

 Just like in Pennsylvania, restrictions and bans have been sweeping across the country.
-Today, there are 13 states with trigger laws, including Arkansas, Idaho, Kentucky, Texas, and Wyoming that, if Roe officially falls, will immediately ban abortion; and 13 other states, like Ohio, Indiana, Michigan, and Arizona that will likely move quickly to make it happen.
-So if Roe is overturned, over half the states in the country will be without an abortion provider, impacting more than 40 million women, according to a Guttmacher Institute report.
+Today, there are 13 states with trigger laws, including Arkansas, Idaho, Kentucky, Texas, and Wyoming that, based on the overturning of Roe, have immediately banned abortion; and 13 other states, like Ohio, Indiana, Michigan, and Arizona that will likely move quickly to make it happen.
+This means over half the states in the country will be without an abortion provider, impacting more than 40 million women, according to a Guttmacher Institute report.

 On the other hand, 14 states, including Montana, Iowa, and Minnesota have taken steps to protect abortion and people’s rights to reproductive autonomy.
 These states have abortion safeguards written into their constitutions to protect their residents’ rights to choose abortion.
 Other states like California, Oregon, New York, and Washington have expanded access and put legal protections, funds, and housing infrastructure to be safe havens, welcoming patients from other states to get the procedure there.

 What help is there for people before they get pregnant?